A Hierarchical Error Framework for Reliable Automated Coding in Communication Research: Applications to Health and Political Communication: Results

 Reasoning-layer errors constitute the secondary tier at 39.6\%, characterized by contextual analysis failures (28.0\% of total errors) and logical inference limitations.
 These errors emerge when knowledge foundations are insufficient to support sophisticated reasoning processes required for boundary judgment and contextual interpretation in specialized domains.
 Complexity-layer errors represent minimal impact at 2.0\%, involving difficulties in processing structurally complex information that become relevant only after knowledge and reasoning foundations are established.

-This empirical distribution provides strong validation for the cognitive architecture hypothesis underlying HEC theory.
+This empirical distribution supports the hypothesis underlying the HEC framework.
 The concentration of errors within knowledge and reasoning categories (98.0\% of all failures) demonstrates that domain-specific AI enhancement must prioritize conceptual understanding and logical reasoning capabilities rather than focusing on information processing optimization.
-The systematic nature of this distribution across diverse model architectures confirms that error hierarchies represent fundamental characteristics of AI cognition in specialized domains.